nigelwhite/inkpot2/readmeNW.md

 ## Branch notes

-Master contains a version that builds on Netlify, without trying to pull Instagram feed Instagram contains original attempt as per https://github.com/zefman/gridsome-source-instagram in index.vue Axios contains axios version as per #11 at https://github.com/zefman/gridsome-source-instagram/issues/11
+Master contains a version that builds on Netlify, without trying to pull Instagram feed Instagram contains original attempt as per https://github.com/zefman/gridsome-source-instagram in index.vue.
+Works on local but not Netlify.
+Axios contains axios version as per #11 at https://github.com/zefman/gridsome-source-instagram/issues/11.
+Error [Vue warn]: Property or method "photos" is not defined on the instance but referenced during render.
+Make sure that this property is reactive, either in the data option, or for class-based components, by initializing the property.